lh3/minisv/README.md

 Minisv can call 1) germline SVs, 2) somatic SVs in tumor-normal pairs, 3) large somatic SVs in a single tumor, 4) mosaic SVs and 5) de novo SVs in a trio.
-The exact use also varies with the availability of de novo assembly of the sample.
-It achieves this variety of calling modes in three steps:
+The exact use also depends on whether the de novo assembly of the sample is available.
+Minisv achieves this variety of calling modes in three steps:

 1. Extract SVs from read alignment with `extract`.
 This command processes one read at a time, extracts long INDELs or breakends and outputs in a BED-like